githubteacher/developers-jun-2016-emea/barrburd-MadisonNJ.md

 ### Tourist Attractions
  - (Tourist Attractions?
 You must be joking!)
+ - Actually, easy access to New York City

 ### Local Attractions
 - QuickCheck parking lot where teenagers hang out at night